Bridgetek/EVE-MCU-BRT_AN_012-Example-FT9XX/README.md

 The FT81X/BT8XX device relies on a method called a display list to determine what is shown on the screen.
 This means that a new display list is generated only when a display change is required.

-Each virtual “key” on the keyboard is assigned a unique tag.
+Each virtual "key" on the keyboard is assigned a unique tag.
 The function `eve_ui_keyboard_loop` in `eve_ui_keyboard.c` source code file detects a touchscreen press and returns the tag of the button.
-Some buttons are reserved within the `eve_ui` library to enable switching between keyboard, keypad, media and special screens.
+Some buttons are reserved within the `eve_ui_keyboard` library to enable switching between keyboard, keypad, media and special screens.

-The `eve_ui` library is designed to isolate the screen drawing and management from the features of the USB keyboard device.
+The `eve_ui_keyboard` library is designed to isolate the screen drawing and management from the features of the USB keyboard device.
 This will allow it to be used as data entry method for other applications.
-Only decoding of `eve_ui` defined tags to actions (or characters) is needed to add text entry.
+Only decoding of `eve_ui_keyboard` defined tags to actions (or characters) is needed to add text entry.

-The screen header is specifically drawn in `eve_ui_main.c` to allow for the library to be expanded with additional methods.
+The screen header is specifically drawn in `eve_keyboard.c` to allow for the library to be expanded with additional methods.

 ## Optional Features